physics-paul/mfi-assignment8/README.md

 This Python script can be seen in the GitHub pages as 'sentimentAnalysis.py'.
 Be cautioned though, this code takes around ~1hr to run, due to the time-intensive process of analyzing each 8-K.

+This code produces the 'sentimentAnalysis.csv' data file, which is used by the 'eventStudies.py' script in order to obtain the final output.